The GPU Pane

 This box presents a quick session-wide summary of GPU usage, including the two most important top-level metrics:

 GPU Vendor – This reveals the maker of the GPU.
 Different makers reveal GPU statistics in slightly different ways.
-For example, Qualcomm exposes GPU behaviour in a different way to ARM, and Imagination GPU are entirely different again.
 GPU comparisons are therefore most accurate when comparing different software loads on the same hardware, rather than the same loads on different devices with different GPUs (although the latter is still possible, just with reduced reliability).

 The GPU Usage Chart